John Whitmire

-John Harris Whitmire (born August 13, 1949) is an American attorney and politician who is the longest-serving current member of the Texas State Senate.
-Since 1983, he has represented District 15, which includes much of northern Houston, Texas.
-His tenure earns him the title of Dean of the Senate.
-Previously he was a member of the Texas House of Representatives from 1973 through 1982.
-He also served as the Acting Governor of Texas in 1993 as part of the Governor for A Day tradition.
+John Harris Whitmire (born August 13, 1949) is an American attorney and politician who has served as the 63rd mayor of Houston, Texas, since 2024.
+Whitmire was previously a Democratic member of the Texas House of Representatives from 1973 until 1983, and the Texas State Senate from 1983 to 2023.
+In the state senate, he represented District 15, which included much of northern Houston.

+In November 2021, Whitmire announced his candidacy for mayor of Houston in the 2023 election.
+In November 2023, he advanced to a runoff with Representative Sheila Jackson Lee.
+He won the runoff by a wide margin on December 9, 2023.

 Early life and education

-Whitmire was born in Hillsboro north of Waco, Texas, to James Madison Whitmire, the Hill County clerk, and the former Ruth Marie Harris, a nurse.
+Whitmire was born in Hillsboro, Texas, north of Waco, to James Madison Whitmire, the Hill County clerk, and the former Ruth Marie Harris, a nurse.
 His parents divorced when he was seven years old, and the family moved several times, facing difficult financial circumstances.

 In his early teenage years, he moved to North Houston and attended Waltrip High School.
 Whitmire attended college at the University of Houston to study political science while paying for his education by working for the Texas State Welfare Department, where he interviewed food stamp recipients for compliance.
-He is married to Rebecca Dalby.

-Texas House of Representatives
+Texas House of Representatives (1973–1983)

-Under pressure from the Federal Courts, the 1971 legislature drew up Texas's first single-member district plan for the House of Representatives.
+Under pressure from the Federal courts, the 1971 legislature drew up Texas's first single-member district plan for the House of Representatives.
 Whitmire's political science professor Richard Murray was the one to inspire him to run for office as he illustrated the newly drawn district lines that encompassed Whitmire's neighborhood.
 Whitmire won the primary following a runoff election and easily defeated his Republican opponent.
-His father provided him a $5,000 loan for his campaign funds.
+His father provided him with a $5,000 loan for his campaign funds.

-Whitmire served in the Texas House with colleagues Gene Green, Craig Washington and Mickey Leland and eventually finished his undergraduate degree.
+Whitmire served in the Texas House with colleagues Gene Green, Craig Washington, and Mickey Leland and eventually finished his undergraduate degree.
 In his early years, he was not seen as a particularly influential legislator, and he was criticized by Texas Monthly magazine for his low impact.
-He began his law studies at the Bates College of Law, then passed the bar in 1981 while still serving in the House.
+He began his law studies at the Bates College of Law (now the University of Houston Law Center), then passed the bar in 1981 while still serving in the House.
 He did not graduate, as state law at the time allowed legislators entrance to the bar without a full J.D.